 Some banks are testing higher fees on consumer loans and services to offset new rules mandated after the crisis that have crimped revenue.

 Consumer lending grew in most categories in the third quarter.
 That shows banks are becoming less cautious, which could help the economy.
-More lending leads to more consumer spending, which drives roughly 70 percent of economic activity.

 The banks’ mortgage loans increased 0.8 percent from the previous quarter.
 Auto loans jumped 2.4 percent.

 FDIC Chairman Martin Gruenberg acknowledged that the increase in consumer lending was "relatively modest."

 Ely noted that many businesses and consumers are still reluctant to borrow, and banks are cautious about lending to them.
 That’s creating a slow transition for banks from merely stemming losses to boosting profits, he said.

 The biggest banks say that customers have held off on borrowing in part because of slower global growth and worries about the "fiscal cliff."
 That’s the name for automatic tax increases and spending cuts that will kick in next month unless President Barack Obama and congressional lawmakers reach a deal by then to avert them.